danterolle/tilf/README.md

 There are several Pixel Art Editors that do the same things and even much more (animations, etc...), but many require an account registration or the insertion of an e-mail or have a certain business model.

-I'm _not_ interested in all that, my goal is to be able to create sprites freely, with (almost) zero dependencies, zero setup time, zero installations:
+I'm _not_ interested in all that; my goal is to be able to create sprites freely, with (almost) zero dependencies, zero setup time, zero installations:

 Tilf starts and I begin to draw what I want.